Attract more birds to your garden

 Coneflower growing tips

 - All coneflowers thrive in almost any type of soil, from dry to clay to rocky.

 - Be sure plants get at least 6 hours of sun to ensure lots of blooms that will attract hummingbirds and even butterflies throughout the summer.

 - Leave dried seed cones to attract other birds in fall and winter and add late-season interest to your garden.

 - Cut stems back to the base of the plant in spring.

 Birds that love coneflower

 - Northern cardinals

 Coneflower key facts

-Type Perennial Blooms Purple-pink, white, yellow, orange, green or red blooms from early summer to frost Light Full sun to part shade Soil Well-drained, but tolerates most types Size 1 to 4 ft. tall, 1 to 3 ft. wide Hardiness Cold zones 3 to 9
+Type Perennial Blooms Purple-pink, white, yellow, orange, green or red blooms from early summer to frost Light Full sun to part shade Soil Well-drained, but tolerates most types Size 1 to 4 ft. tall, 1 to 3 ft. wide Hardiness Cold hardy in USDA zones 3 to 9